Farm Practices for Good Land Stewardship

 That said, you CAN count on Agriberry Farm to start bringing strawberries to market earlier and keep them coming longer than most other farms in the area, which causes some to wonder if the strawberries we bring to market are “legit.”
 Absolutely, they are.
 Without giving away the family’s Secret Sauce, here are we a few of the investments that Anne and Chuck make each year to help extend their delivery of America’s favorite berry each season:

-- Like many growers, they plant in the fall, allowing the plants to develop strong root systems before the spring surge.
+- Early Planting: Like many growers, they plant their young strawberry plants in the fall, allowing the plants to develop strong root systems before the spring surge.

-- Unlike many growers, they take the expensive and labor intensive step of covering the field during the deep cold of winter, keeping the plants healthy and protected.
-This gives the plants a jump start enabling them to bud, begin blooming, and set fruit ahead of typical seasonal norms.
+- Row Covers: Unlike many growers, they take the expensive and labor intensive step of covering the field during the deep cold of winter, keeping the plants healthy and protected.
 They remove the row covers when the worst of the cold is past, and even have been known to put them back on again in the event of unexpected returns to cold temperatures.
+This gives the plants a jump start, enabling them to bud, begin blooming, and set fruit ahead of seasonal norms for unprotected field grown plants.

 We hope you enjoy the fruits of their labor!